-Interest income and other income (expense) decreased for the three months ended March 31, 2020 compared to the three months ended March 31, 2019 due to lower investment balances which have been utilized to fund our operations as well as decreases in market interest rates.
-We expect that our interest income and other income (expense), net will decrease for 2020 compared to 2019 for these same reasons, including lower investment balances due to our repayment of our senior notes on April 13, 2020.
-Additionally, due to the COVID-19 pandemic, the effective interest rate earned on new investments purchased as existing securities in our portfolio mature may be lower than historical interest rates.
+Interest income and other income (expense) decreased for the three and six months ended June 30, 2020 compared to the three and six months ended June 30, 2019 due to lower investment balances which have been utilized to fund our operations and the repayment of our senior notes on April 13, 2020, as well as decreases in market interest rates.
+We expect that our interest income and other income (expense), net will decrease for 2020 compared to 2019 for these same reasons.
+Additionally, due to the COVID-19 pandemic, the effective interest rate earned on new investments purchased as existing securities in our portfolio mature has been lower than historical interest rates and we expect this trend to continue.